Gile987/synth/README.md

 ## What Is This?

 A virtual modular synthesizer where you can:
-- Add oscillator, noise, filter, VCA, envelope, LFO, sequencer, and output modules
+- Add 15 different modules: oscillators, noise, filters, effects, LFOs, ADSR envelopes, sequencers, utilities, and more
 - Connect modules with virtual cables
 - Create rhythmic patterns with the step sequencer
 - Shape sounds with ADSR envelopes and filters